luigiselmi/C-/README.md

 $ ./HelloWorld

 ## Eclipse CDT (C/C++ Development Tooling)
-The main problem about developing using a text editor is that one cannot use the debugger.
-Eclipse, the Java IDE, can be used to develop C/C++ application as well.
+The main problem about developing using a text editor is that it is difficult to use a debugger.
+The GNU GDB debugger can be used with the command line (see ref.4) but you may be used to use an IDE such as Eclipse, the Java IDE, that can be used to develop C/C++ application as well.
 One needs to install Java in order to execute the IDE, then the compiler and the debugger.
 In Eclipse CDT an executable is created in a project that includes all the required C or C++ files, one of which contains the main() function.
 If a main() function is defined in more than a file in the same project the IDE will raise an error of "multiple definitions of main".
 For this reason in Eclipse CDT each file containing a main() function should be in a separate project.

 ## Scientific applications
 In this section are reported some simulations performed using the code in this repository.
 The details of each application are presented in a separate page with a link to the source code.